Ask The Food Geek

 Chocolate cherry tart with a rich ganache layer

-The tart crust is a french style that is fairly easy to make and gets baked by itself.
-The ganache and cherry layers are added on top without going back into the oven.
+The chocolate and cherry layers are added on top without going back into the oven.
+It makes it super easy and fool proof.

 Jump to: